Hi, there in this post we will take a look at elongated toilet seat riser, the features of why using one.

 – elongated (measurement C about 18 inches, most frequently used in commercial applications)

-Elongated toilet seats come in a variety of different size risers so it’s best to know how high you want the seat before you invest in one as they are non returnable due to health reason’s.
+Elongated toilet seats come in a variety of different size risers so it’s best to know how high you want the seat before you invest in one as they are not returnable due to health reasons.

 What that means is that they are easily installed with no tools.
 In saying that if the one you want needs tools all that will be is either a wrench or pliers just to hold the nut when tightening up the bolt that holds the seat on.

-Click here to check out the Vaunn medical elevated toilet seat with 4″ rise and elongated which is currently #1 selling elevated seat riser with removable on Amazom.com… right now.
-Its well priced, has a 4.5 star rating and is easy to install and maintain.
+Click to check out the Vaunn medical elevated toilet seat with 4″ rise and elongated which is currently #1 selling elevated seat riser with removable on Amazom.com… right now.
+It’s well priced, has a 4.5-star rating and is easy to install and maintain.

-If you are looking for a good solid, easy to install elevated raised toilet seat with removable arms than you need to take a serious look at the Vuann elevated toilet seat riser.
+If you are looking for a good solid, easy to install elevated raised toilet seat with removable arms then you need to take a serious look at the Vuann elevated toilet seat riser.